Investigations on Dynamical Stability in 3D Quadrupole Ion Traps

 with

-where $\omega_c$ is the cyclotronic frequency in the Penning trap, $c_2$ depends on the trap geometry, and $A\left( t\right) $ represents a function that is periodic in time \cite{Mih18}.
-Then, $H$ can be expressed as the sum between the Hamiltonian of the CM of the system, $H_{CM}$, and the Hamiltonian $H^{\prime }$ which characterizes the relative motion of the ions:
+where $\omega_c$ is the cyclotronic frequency in the Penning trap, $c_2$ is a constant that depends on the trap geometry, and $A\left( t\right) $ represents a function that is periodic in time \cite{Mih18}.
+The index $r$ refers to radial motion while the index $a$ refers to axial motion.
+Then $H$ can be expressed as the sum between the Hamiltonian of the CM of the system $H_{CM}$ and the Hamilton function associated to the relative motion of the ions $H^{\prime }$ :

-The presence of space charge and its outcome on ion dynamics in case of a LIT is nicely investigated in \cite{Mand14}, where the authors emphasize two distinguishable effects: (i) modification of the individual ion oscillation frequency due to changes of the trap potential, and (ii) for particular experimental conditions of high charge density, the ions might perform as a single collective body and exhibit motional frequency independent of the ion number.
-Collective oscillations have been reported for both 3D Penning and Paul \cite{Wine88, Alhe97} QIT, but Mandal {\em et al} report for the first time on criticality of the collective oscillation on ion number along with collective oscillation of the radial motion \cite{Mand14}.
+Our results are in agreement with Ref. \cite{Ghe00}, where collective dynamical systems associated to the symplectic group are used to describe the axial and radial quantum Hamiltonians of the CM and of the relative ion motion.
+The space charge and its effect on the ion dynamics in case of a LIT is examined in Ref. \cite{Mand14}, where the authors emphasize two distinguishable effects: (i) alteration of the specific ion oscillation frequency owing to variations of the trap potential, and (ii) for specific high charge density experimental conditions, the ions might perform as a single collective ensemble and exhibit dynamic frequency which is autonomous with respect to the number of ions.
 The model we suggest in this paper is appropriate to achieve a unitary approach aimed at generalizing the parameters for different types of 3D QIT.